CartoDB/cartodb/doc/API.md

 #### layer.getSubLayer(_layerIndex_)

-Get a previously created sublayer.
+Gets a previously created sublayer.
 And exception is raised if no sublayer exists.

 ##### Arguments